wolfgangsk07/ImageDependency/README.md

 from svsToExpr import process_svs_to_expression result=process_svs_to_expression("./","test.svs","BRCA")
 ```
-The order of output are defined in R/outputgenes.txt
+The order of output genes are defined in R/outputgenes.txt

 ---